KrailOrg/krail/docs/tutorial/tutorial00.md

 }
 ```

-and in the build.gradle file, add a vaadin closure:
+and in the build.gradle file, add a vaadin closure to declare the widgetset.
+(The plugin.logToConsole entry provides a little extra console output during a build.
+It is useful, but not essential)

 ```groovy
 dependencies {